perrorovic/vulkan-triangle/README.md

 - Run the Vulkan application
 - Switch to different workspace
-- After a while go back to the Vulkan application workspace and checks for inconsistency in the timestamp logs
+- After a while go back to the Vulkan application and checks for inconsistency

 Below are the timestamp logs: